maayane/catsHTM/README.md

 ### Specification of the default parameters

 Before running, specify the path where the HDF5 catalogs are stored, in `params.py`.
-Other default parameters can be edited in `params.py`
+Other default parameters can be edited (but do not have to, for the code to run) in `params.py`

 ### Example